 Dog Leptospirosis Veterinarian

-Dogs can also be infected through bite wounds, as puppies from their mother, or ingestion of infected tissues.
-Although cats can also become infected with leptospirosis, it is much less common.
-Humans can also become infected with leptospirosis.
-In the following article, I will discuss leptospirosis in dogs as well as the diagnosis and treatment of this dangerous disease.
+Dogs can also become infected through bite wounds, as puppies from their mother, or ingestion of infected tissues.
+Although cats can also become infected with leptospirosis, this is much less common.
+In some circumstances, humans can also become infected with leptospirosis.
+In the following article, I will discuss leptospirosis in dogs and the diagnosis and treatment of this dangerous disease.

 Affected dogs can display Anorexia, vomiting, dehydration, weakness, or bruising (petechiae).
-Some dogs can have a decreased temperature and extreme lethargy, passing away before the virus even has a chance to invade the kidneys or liver and present with other commonly seen signs.
-Changes in heart rate, respiratory rate, and respiratory effort can also be noted.
+Some dogs can have a decreased temperature and extreme lethargy, passing away before the virus even has a chance to invade the kidneys or liver and present itself with other commonly seen signs.
+Changes in heart rate, respiratory rate, and respiratory effort are also notable.

-Jeffrey Stupine VMD
+Jeffrey Stupine V.M.D.